The technology behind Tesla’s new integrated structural car batteries is being used to power Bird’s newest e-scooters. Learn more.

 We will provide responsive records in accordance with our terms, policies, and applicable law.
 We disclose data to law enforcement when we determine that we are required to do so by law.
 In those instances, we will search for and disclose data that we are reasonably able to locate and retrieve.

-In general, we require valid legal process before we disclose business records regarding Riders or Chargers in response to law enforcement requests.
+In general, we require valid legal process before we disclose business records regarding Riders in response to law enforcement requests.
 We won’t be able to provide information without a valid subpoena, court order, or search warrant.
 Exceptions to these requirements may be available for emergency requests, where a Rider has provided consent, or where other legal or regulatory requirements apply.

 We may produce information in the absence of a subpoena or warrant where an emergency situation exists involving a threat of death or serious bodily harm to a person, as discussed in the emergency request section below.